Capital punishment in Iran: Falling from heights

-Iran is accused of using this form of execution for homosexuality.
+Iran is accused of using this form of execution for punishing homosexuality.
 According to Amnesty International in 2008, Tayyeb Karimi and Yazdan were convicted of abduction, rape and theft and sentenced to death by a judge in Shiraz, Fars province, southern Iran, in May 2007.
-They were to be thrown off a cliff or from a great height.
+They were to be thrown off of a cliff or from a great height.
 The judge ordered that they be executed in the way described.
 Four other men have been sentenced to 100 lashes each for their involvement in the same crimes.

 Typical execution

 In prison

-Although, by law, all executions must take place in "public", the place is not specified.
+Although, by law, all executions must take place in "public", the location is not usually specified.
 In most cases, executions take place in the main prison of the county or province where the crime took place, in front of witnesses (family, prosecutors, other prisoners).

 Criminals from Tehran are hanged in Evin Prison (and according to some reports in Ghezel Hesar Prison in some cases).
 In the Karaj area, Gohardasht Prison carries out executions.
 Tehran's Qasr Prison also conducted executions until it closed in 2005.
 In Mashhad, executions are carried out in Vakilabad Prison.
 The gallows are typically located in a large indoor shed, or in a remote courtyard.

 1–2 days prior to the execution, the prisoner is informed of their execution date and moved to solitary confinement.
 In murder cases (and often rape cases), both the victim's and prisoner's family are required to be there by law, in order to keep the possibility of a forgiveness settlement open.
 In non-murder executions, sometimes, the prisoner's family is informed after the fact.
 Usually the condemned may see relatives prior to the execution.
 The prisoner's attorney may also attend the execution.

 Executions are carried out at 4 am local time, just before the call for morning salat (prayer).
 When the platform is moved away, the condemned dies of strangulation and loss of blood to the brain.
 Usually they fall unconscious within seconds.
 If the condemned struggles after being released, the prison guards will typically pull down on the rope to speed up the death.

 In the case of a murder, the victim's next of kin is allowed to pull the stool out from under the condemned.
 There have been occasions where the victim's family pardoned the murderer right at the foot of the gallows.
 A few times, the person was pardoned and cut down from the gallows after surviving the hanging process.